Please see below for information about the accommodation and welfare requirements for under-18s studying on a student visa

 If you are applying directly to the Department of Home Affairs, please complete the Under 18 Department of Home Affairs Welfare Declaration and submit it with your acceptance.
 In this instance, Trinity College does not issue a CAAW.

-These dates are important as you will not be able to arrive in Australia prior to the commencement of the CAAW period.
+Students will not be able to arrive in Australia prior to the commencement of the CAAW period.

-During the CAAW period you must:
+During the CAAW period students must:

 - Stay in one of the accommodation options that Trinity College has approved for students who are under 18 years of age (U18 Accommodation Options).
 The Under 18 Booking Request Form can be found here.